McDaMastR/CollatzConjectureSimulator/README.md

   to _OFF_.
 - `OPTIMISE_SHADERS` specifies whether to optimise generated SPIR-V using `spirv-opt`, and defaults to _ON_.
-- `USING_DISASSEMBLER` specifies whether to disassemble generated SPIR-V using `spirv-dis`, and defaults to _OFF_.
+- `DISASSEMBLE_SHADERS` specifies whether to disassemble generated SPIR-V using `spirv-dis`, and defaults to _OFF_.

 Once the above command has finished, a `build` directory will have been created containing the